-With today’s increase in complexity for engineered products and the need for faster production of these products, manufacturers are having to choose between technologies.
-This ebook will discuss and compare two of the methods used to produce parts, while recognizing that each has its place, and can complement each other in the design and manufacturing workflow.
+With increased complexity for engineered products and the need for faster production, manufacturers have choose between technologies.
+Let’s discuss and compare two of the methods used to produce parts, while recognizing that each has its place, and can complement each other in the design and manufacturing workflow.

 This buyer’s guide serves as a source of information for engineers looking to add a 3D printer to their manufacturing process.
 The guide will concentrate on printers and printing technologies best suited for manufacturing applications.